Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 ### Overview

-This document assumes you already know how to set up layers for artists using the ARpoise app and ARpoise porPOIse back end, as described on the Hidden Histories Administration website under [Setup Artist in ArpoiseDirectory](https://github.com/Hidden-Histories/Public-Resources/blob/master/administration/SetupArtistArpoiseDirectory.md).
+This document assumes you already know how to set up layers for artists using the ARpoise app (for geolocative AR only) and ARpoise porPOIse back end, as described on the Hidden Histories Administration website under [Setup Artist in ArpoiseDirectory](https://github.com/Hidden-Histories/Public-Resources/blob/master/administration/SetupArtistArpoiseDirectory.md).

-The **Hidden Histories ARpoiseDirectory Back End Directory Service** is located here, accessible only to the admin: https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php
+The **Hidden Histories ArpoiseDirectory Back End Directory Service** is located here, accessible only to the admin: https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php

-- The ArpoiseDirectory contains two **metalayers**, one for the ARpoise app and one for the AR-vos app, each of which contain all layers around the world that are serviced by that respective app.
-For now, we will discuss only the ARpoise metalayer in this document, but the AR-vos metalayer is similar.
+- The ArpoiseDirectory on the Hidden Histories server contains two **metalayers** that are registries for artists' geofenced layers within the Hidden Histories area of San Jose Japantown:
+  - Arpoise-Directory for the ARpoise app
+  - AR-vos-Directory for the AR-vos app.
   - A metalayer is made up of a list of all the individual layers that are accessible through that particular app.
 The listing for a layer includes an approximate GPS location and area where it is visible, which allows the app to quickly find which layers are relevant given the location of a user who has called up the app.

+- In addition, there are two metalayers for layers that should be visible everywhere in that area, regardless of the viewers' GPS location: Default-Arpoise-Directory and Default-AR-vos-Directory.
+We will discuss them in the future.

+.
 ### Functionality

 When the [ARpoise Directory Front End](https://github.com/ARPOISE/ARpoise/tree/master/ArpoiseDirectory#arpoisedirectory) receives a request from a client ARpoise or AR-vos app, it contacts the ARpoise Directory Back End web service with the client's GPS location as parameter, e.g. where the viewer who just opened the app is standing in the world.